kktsuji/tsuji-website/content/blog/2024/gan-dl-bmc-bioinfo2022.en.md

 ---
-title: 'GAN-DL for Dataset RxRx19a'
+title: 'GAN-DL for Dataset RxRx19a, BMC Bioinformatics2022'
 description: 'Summary of a paper that proposed one of a deep learning technology called "GAN-DL" for analysis of a public dataset RxRx19a consist of fluorescence microscopy images of human cells infected COVID-19.'
 date: 2024-04-17T08:03:26+09:00
 lastmod: